Chittagong Abahani Reserves and Youth: BFF U-18 Football Tournament

+BFF U-18 Football League

 Reserves

 The reserve team, officially known as Chittagong Abahani Limited Junior, competes in the regional league system of Chittagong.
 It currently competes in CJKS-CDFA Second Division Football League, the third tier regional league of Chittagong.
 The team, sometimes referred as Abahani Limited Junior or simply as Abahani Junior, playing in the regional league since 2003–2004.
 The squad of the reserve team built with the local players of Chittagong.
-They relegated from CJKS First Division Football League in 2018.